 AMP's home and contents insurance policy covers water damage caused by a storm or flood.
 For example, if a severe storm causes a tree limb to fall on your roof, resulting in damage that allows rainwater into your home, that damage will be covered.
 However, if there is water damage caused by gradual wear and tear, such as a leaking roof, it wouldn't be covered by insurance.
 Homeowners should perform regular maintenance to prevent such damage, including removing at risk trees and maintaining the roof.

 Damage to your car isn't covered under home or contents insurance.
-Comprehensive car insurance may include cover for storm, flood or natural disaster damage within certain limits.
+Comprehensive car insurance may include cover for storm, flood or natural hazard damage within certain limits.
 This can include damage caused by floodwater, fire, or objects that fall on it during a storm.
 It can also include the cost of towing and storing an undrivable car and hiring a replacement car for up to 14 days.
 However, remember that damage due to reckless behaviour, such as driving into floodwater, will not be covered by insurance.

 If you don’t need emergency repairs or accommodation, you can initiate a claim using our online claim form at your earliest opportunity and email it to us.
 Be sure to take photographs and videos of any damage to your home and property.
 This will help us process your claim faster.